gemrest/september/Configuration.md

 ## `KEEP_GEMINI`

-A comma-separated list of Gemini URL fragments to keep as is when proxying
+A comma-separated list of Gemini URL fragments to keep as is when proxying.

 Wildcards are supported using the `*` character, and exceptions can be made using the `!` character